code-differently/Lecture-Slides/lectures/css-and-styling-part-one/content.md

 -
 #### Element Selectors
 * The element selector selects elements based on the element name
-* The code below selects all <p> elements on a page and makes them center aligned and red
+* The code below selects all '<p>' elements on a page and makes them center aligned and red

 ```CSS
   p {